-DELWP among other functions is responsible for maintaining a licencing and permitting system for certain gas pipelines and regulates the pipeline industry in Victoria to ensure that environmental management standards are met.
-The chief approval to enable construction and operation of a transmission pipeline is a Pipeline Licence, which is issued by the Minister.
+DELWP, among other functions, is responsible for maintaining a licencing and permitting system for certain gas pipelines and regulates the pipeline industry in Victoria to ensure that environmental management standards are met.
+The primary approval to enable construction and operation of a transmission pipeline is a Pipeline Licence, which is issued by the Minister for Energy, Environment and Climate Change.